Saint Seiya: Next Dimension: Production

 Masami Kurumada first announced the start of the follow-up to Saint Seiya series in 2006.
 On April 21 he posted an image of Hades, Lord of the Underworld, on his blog.

 Short chapters came to be published once or even twice per month due to its sporadic release until January 4, 2007, when the next chapter did not get released until August 2 of that same year.
 The series had sporadic releases, with brief intervals of week-to-week publication, but Kurumada updated his blog after a longer interval to show the next upcoming chapters.
 In the second volume, in his personal message, Kurumada apologized for the delay of the volume, revealing that he was sick for a long time in the spring of 2009.

 Saint Seiya: Next Dimension was conceived by Kurumada as a prequel to his Saint Seiya manga, parting from elements revealed in it but never further developed and explored then, hence, he started writing and drawing Next Dimension by opening the storyline in a prologue, with a flashback to the last battle of his original manga, contained in the 28th volume.
-Additionally, the original concept of the prequel was to work simultaneously with Shiori Teshirogi's Saint Seiya : The Lost Canvas as a multi-angle interpretation of the storyline, but this approach was quickly abandoned, as both works greatly diverged.
+Additionally, the original concept of the prequel was to work simultaneously with Shiori Teshirogi's Saint Seiya: The Lost Canvas as a multi-angle interpretation of the storyline, but this approach was quickly abandoned, as both works greatly diverged.
 In the first tankōbon volume, Next Dimension was confirmed to be canonical within the universe and chronology conceived by Kurumada for Saint Seiya.

 Each chapter is presented in full colour.
 The first chapter was initially called "Prologue ①", however, the "①" was removed in the collected first volume.
 During the first fourteen chapters, the borderline of the pages was coloured to look like a starlit night sky; this was changed to standard white from chapter 14 onwards and in the compiled volumes.

 Publication

 Written and illustrated by Masami Kurumada, Saint Seiya: Next Dimension debuted with a prologue chapter in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion on April 27, 2006, and the serialization started on August 3 of that same year.
 The manga went on hiatus in several instances during its publication.
 A special chapter was published on June 19, 2014, and a second one on July 16, 2015.
 The series finished after 18 years of intermittent publication on July 4, 2024.
 Akita Shoten collected its chapters in 16 tankōbon volumes, released from February 6, 2009, to November 8, 2024.

 An eight-page, full color epilogue, titled Saint Seiya Then: Haikyo no Hana (聖闘士星矢 THEN 廃墟の花), was published in the same magazine on November 14, 2024.
+A second installment, "Saint Seiya Then II: Shimei" (聖闘士星矢 THEN II 使命), was published on December 19, 2025.
+A third installment, Saint Seiya Then III: Ketsui (聖闘士星矢 THEN III 決意), was published on March 12, 2026.
+A fourth installment, Saint Seiya: Heaven Chapter – Then IV (聖闘士星矢 天界篇 THEN IV), is set to be published on December 18, 2026.